Transjugular Intrahepatic Portosystemic Shunt (TIPS)

 How should I prepare for TIPS?

-You may be asked to have lab work drawn, an EKG, and a chest x-ray done before having a TIPS procedure.
+You may be asked to have lab work, an EKG, and a chest X-ray done before having a TIPS procedure.
 Ask your provider if it is safe to take your medications before the procedure.
 You will be told not to eat or drink anything before the procedure, usually starting at midnight the night before.

 What happens during the TIPS procedure?

 The TIPS procedure is done in the interventional radiology (IR) department by the interventional radiology care team.
-You will receive local anesthesia (numbing medication) in the area where the catheter is placed in your neck.
-You will also receive a sedative (relaxing) medication.
+You will get local anesthesia (numbing medication) in the area where the catheter is placed in your neck.
+You will also get a sedative (relaxing) medication.
 Sometimes, general anesthesia is used to put you fully asleep.
 During the procedure:

-- The balloon is inflated to place the stent.
+• The balloon is inflated (blown up) to place the stent.
 This can cause some discomfort.

-- The balloon on the catheter is deflated and the catheter is removed through the same vein it was placed.
+• The balloon on the catheter is deflated (air is let out) and the catheter is removed through the same vein it was placed.

-Be sure to speak with your provider about your procedure and what you might expect before, during, and after your TIPS procedure.
+Talk with your provider about any questions you have and what you might expect before, during, and after your TIPS procedure.

 What are the possible side effects?

-The TIPS procedure is complex, yet in most cases it can be done with few side effects.
-Your care team will talk to you about how your procedure went and if you had any side effects.
+The TIPS procedure is complex, but in most cases it can be done with few side effects.
+Your care team will talk to you about how your procedure went and if you may have any side effects.

-Both TIPS and liver bypass surgery can cause some confusion and lethargy (sleepiness).
-This is caused by encephalopathy (a change in brain function).
-This can happen because some liver blood is diverted through the TIPS to lower the pressure in the veins.
-This can let toxins that are normally cleared by the liver bypass (go around) the liver's "filters" and build up in your bloodstream.
+This procedure can cause some confusion and lethargy (sleepiness).
+This is caused by encephalopathy (a change in how your brain works).
+This can happen because some liver blood is diverted (goes a different way than normal) through the TIPS to lower the pressure in the veins.
+Toxins that are normally cleared by the liver go around the liver's "filters" and build up in your bloodstream.
 This can often be treated with a medication that helps clear the toxins.
 In rare cases, the shunt may need to be reversed.

 Will I need to stay in the hospital?

 Often, patients who are having TIPS placement will stay in the hospital overnight and will be discharged the day after the procedure.
-If you need the procedure on an emergency basis, your hospital stay may be longer.
+If you have an emergency surgery, your hospital stay may be longer.

 Will I need to have any follow-up visits?

-A TIPS does a good job at preventing repeat bleeding as long as it remains open.
-TIPS can cause the vessel to become narrow, which can cause bleeding.
+A TIPS can prevent repeat bleeding as long as it stays open.
+TIPS can cause the blood vessel to become narrow, which can cause bleeding.
 The narrowing may happen without symptoms.
-For this reason, you will need regular outpatient follow-up about every 3 to 9 months to make sure the TIPS is working.
-The follow-up times become less frequent after the first year or two.
+For this reason, you will need regular outpatient follow-up visits with your care team about every 3 to 9 months to make sure the TIPS is working.
+The follow-up visits become less frequent after the first year or two.
 Any narrowing within the TIPS is easily treated with an outpatient procedure.